 This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
 Students are introduced to the processes of investigative biology and scientific writing.
 It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
 The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection, statistical analysis, integration of results with information reported in the literature and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
 Evaluation is based on short reports, quizzes, lab performance and scientific papers, as well as oral and written presentations based on the independent project.
 Enrollment is limited to 16 students in each section.
 Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
 Required for the major.

 Energy flow is a unifying principle across a range of living systems, from cells to ecosystems.
 With energy flow as a major theme, this course covers macromolecules, cells, respiration and photosynthesis, physiology and homeostasis, population and community interactions, and ecosystems.
 Throughout the course, the diversity of life is explored.
 The course also introduces students to the process of scientific thinking through discussion of research methodology and approaches.
-This course is required for the major and as such, Biology majors should take this class prior to the junior year.
+This course is required for the major (although AP or IB credit can be applied) and as such, biology majors should take this class prior to the junior year.
 No prerequisite.
 Offered every year.
-Required for the major although AP or IB credit can be applied against this course.

 Animal physiology examines the processes of animal cells, tissues and organ systems.
 In this class, we will seek to understand how physiological processes relate to the survival of an animal in its environment.
 We will use three primary approaches: (1) comparative, contrasting animals that live in different environments; (2) environmental, exploring how animals survive in challenging environments; and (3) structure-function, examining how the anatomy of a system relates to its function.
 Each organ system (nerve, muscle, cardiovascular, respiratory, gastrointestinal, renal and excretory) will be covered in detail.
 Readings from the primary research literature will be assigned.
 Students complete a project in which they write about a physiology research paper for both scientific and general audiences.
 This counts toward the upper-level organismal biology/physiology requirement for the major.
 Prerequisite: BIOL 115, equivalent or permission of instructor.